flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 These lines or circles are displayed on the ND and also used to compute intercept waypoints which are then added to the active flight plan.

-The current Experimental version of the A32NX has implemented the display of these lines and circles on the ND.
+The A32NX has implemented the display of these lines and circles on the ND.

 !!! warning ""
     The computed intercept waypoints and ABEAM functionality are not yet implemented.